dansmyers/ProblemSolving2/Exam_Reviews/Midterm_Review.md

 Be prepared to write pseudocode implementations of these methods.

-What are the comoplexities (in Big-O) notation of each of the `ArrayList` methods?
+What are the worst-case complexities (in Big-O notation) of each of the `ArrayList` methods?

 Make an argument, in your own words, for why appending to an `ArrayList` requires O(1) time on average.